tblobaum/thenewworldpost.com/_posts/thomas/2022-03-01-the-university-of-nebraska-supports-fascists-who-are-sterilizing-billions-of-people.markdown

 If you want it to be just a conspiracy theory then its just a conspiracy theory.

-If you want to call me crazy for bringing it up then you can get away with that, too.
+If you want to call me crazy for bringing it up then you can get away with that, too, at least at the time of this writing.

 And if you just want to say I'm wrong you can get away with that, too.

-But the truth is that if you want this conspiracy to be real and to be true, and you want it to be a real fascist nazi germany conspiracy, then it is a real fascist nazi germany conspiracy.
-And for that reason, all of the people who speak on the matter and claim that it is only a theory, which is the common and popular thing to do, or people who say that this document only describes a theory and the theory is wrong, or people who simply say that I'm wrong or crazy for talking about it, only those people who say these things are the people who are truly wrong.
+But the truth is that if you want this conspiracy to be real in truth, then it is a real fascist nazi germany conspiracy.
+And for that reason, all of the people who have spoken on this claiming that it is only a theory, which is probably the common and popular thing to do, and the theory is right or wrong, or people who simply say that I'm wrong or crazy for talking about it, only these people who say these things are the people who are truly wrong.

-The truth is that this conspiracy is real.
-The equivocation that can be done, and how the conspiracy can seemingly turn on a dime, is all the more evidence of how dangerous and real this conspiracy is.
+It is right to see the truth that this conspiracy is real or to remain indifferent.
+It is not right to attack people who believe this conspiracy.
+The equivocation that can be done, and how the conspiracy can seemingly turn on a dime, is all the more evidence of how menacing, dangerous and real this conspiracy is.

 So, lets take a look at the evidence brought forth here in brief to bring it all together.
 The UNL Blackshirts/Cornhuskers have:

-Same name as Hitler’s SS and allies: Blackshirts
+1. Same name as Hitler’s SS and allies: Blackshirts

-Similar flag to Hitler’s SS and allies: Menacing, centered white skull on black background
+2. Similar flag to Hitler’s SS and allies: Menacing, centered white skull on black background

-Same color scheme as the Nazis: Red, White and Black with a touch of Gold
+3. Same color scheme as the Nazis: Red, White and Black with a touch of Gold

-Similar location as Germany: Center of the continent
+4. Similar location as Germany: Center of the continent

-Similar demographics to Germany: Nebraska is mostly the German ethnic group
+5. Similar demographics to Germany: Nebraska is mostly the German ethnic group

-Similar political climate: Nebraska is right-wing
+6. Similar political climate: Nebraska is right-wing

-Similar symbolism: Swastika or big N on forehead
+7. Similar symbolism: Swastika or big N on forehead

-Similarly formed during turbulent times: UNL Blackshirts were formed during the turbulent 1960s in response to the Civil Rights Act being signed.
+8. Similarly formed during turbulent times: UNL Blackshirts were formed during the turbulent 1960s in response to the Civil Rights Act being signed.

-Additionally: White supremacist hand signs have been used by the mascot.
+9. Additionally: White supremacist hand signs have been used by the mascot.

-Additionally: The skull and crossbones is often associated to conspiratorial behavior.
+10. Additionally: The skull and crossbones is often associated to conspiratorial behavior.

-Additionally: Conversations where individuals call in question the innocence of the UNL Blackshirts can be found around the internet.
+11. Additionally: Conversations where individuals call in question the innocence of the UNL Blackshirts can be found around the internet.

-Additionally: It is common knowledge that Cornhuskers fans are often racists.
+12. Additionally: It is common knowledge that Cornhuskers fans are often racists.

-Additionally: It is common knowledge that the Cornhuskers are associated to White Power.
+13. Additionally: It is common knowledge that the Cornhuskers are associated to White Power.

 >"The logic of words should yield to the logic of realities." -Louis D. Brandeis